Probe 5 Features and Enhancements

-Datum Selection: The program supports both NAD27 and NAD83 datum and allows the user to select which one they would like to use.
-The primary and secondary terrain database in use is now viewable on Probe’s main screen.
+Datum Selection: The program supports both NAD27 and NAD83 datum and allows the user to select which one to use.
+The primary and secondary terrain database in use is now view-able on Probe’s main screen.

 Census Density: This new backdrop shows the census density in people per square km.
 Properties such as, population database, color and density spacing are user defined.

 Incorporates FCC Model as Propagation Model: Shows ‘grid style’ coverage maps and performs interference studies using the FCC’s interference model.
 (This is especially useful for FCC method interference calculation projects such as moving FM stations with grandfathered overlaps.)

 New Terrain System: Terrain database only needs to be configured once.
 Also, you can specify a different terrain database for different contours and the propagation model being used.